NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 #### Nested Operations

 Filters support complex nested operations as well as simple queries on a single field.
 There are different types of operations available for many uses.
-For more examples see [Examples](Examples.md).
+For more examples see [Additional Examples](Additional_Examples.md).

 It is possible to obtain multiple values from multiple fields in one single query, e.g. `(facets=field1,field2)`.